 - 80% Lean to 20% Fat

-The higher the fat content of the meat the cheaper it is in most cases, however when you cook, brown and drain the fat off you are left with less meat.
-So it may be a better choice to purchase the less fatty meat as you will end up with more meat and less fat.
+In most cases, the higher the fat content of the meat the less expensive it is.
+However, when you factor in cooking, browning and draining off the fat you are left with less actual meat.
+So we feel that it is a better choice to go ahead and spend more money on the less fatty meat as you will end up with more meat and usable product.